haadim1/EECS4314-Project/README.md

 ---

 ## Introduction
 SalonAI is an AI-powered scheduling and recommendation platform designed to streamline hair salon operations.
 It automates booking, scheduling, and quoting processes, and it provides personalized hairstyle and color recommendations for clients.
-By integrating Next.js on the front end, the system supports better SEO and server-side rendering where needed.
+By integrating **Next.js 13** (using the new “App Router”) on the front end, the system supports better SEO and flexible rendering strategies (SSR or SSG) where needed.
-citeturn0file0

 ---